 When you swap between different brands of hemp oil, don’t expect the flavor to be the same!
 Not only does hemp’s taste differ between harvests, you can bet it will differ between farms.

-Legal hemp products are typically sourced from farms in Europe.
-As you can imagine from the sheer size of this continent, farmers are bound to use different seeds and methods.
+Legal hemp products are typically sourced from farms in the United States and Europe.
+As you can imagine from the sheer span of these locations, farmers are bound to use different seeds and methods.

 Hemp Flavor = Terpenes

 When you taste a new food for the first time, naturally you connect that taste to the food.
 If you bite into an orange and it tastes like an apple, you’d be pretty confused, right?
 With hemp, our general recommendation is to go in not expecting the flavor to be a certain way.
 Here’s why.

 In general, hemp tastes like a handful of grass and dirt and is often described as “earthy.”
 However, hemp’s flavor is not as straightforward or predictable as other foods, because the flavor (and aroma) comes “mostly” from terpenes.

 Terpenes are a large, diverse class of organic compounds produced in plants.
 Essential oils are, essentially, terpenes.
 That’s where the therapeutic properties, strong aroma and flavors come from.
 You can rest assure that every bottle of peppermint oil will be nearly identical in flavor and smell, but with hemp, there are more terpenes at play.
 You can’t plan for them.

 Whatever terpenes happen to develop in the plant will determine how the extracted oil tastes.
 This is why a lot of hemp oil product manufacturers choose to add in natural terpene flavor profiles so the oil always tastes the same without tossing in added flavoring.
 Terpenes are touted for many therapeutic uses, so we love to see more added into products.

 Even with added terpenes, depending on your unique taste buds, you may still find the flavor to be unpleasant.